Sarrablo/CityDatabase/README.md

 # CityDatabase
-Database of cities from Europe (On construction, now available Spain and Portugal, soon France and Germany)
+Database of cities from Europe (On construction)

+# Availabe

+Spain: 8107
+Portugal: 4269
+France: 36694

 # How to contribute
 The DBCreator scripts read the csv "raw.csv".
 Load the data and run the script